kolonialno/velo-action/docs/development.md

  2. Build and push the image as normal
  3. Reference the image tag in the [action.yml](../action.yml)
  4. Push the changes to your feature branch
-    1. Change the GitHub workflow that should use pre-release velo-action to reference your feature branch:
+ 5. Change the GitHub workflow that should use pre-release velo-action to reference your feature branch:

+    ```shell
     uses: kolonialno/velo-action@my/new-feature
+    ```